-Listen to our resident Property 101 author (and accomplished investor), Matthew Gilligan.
+Our free seminar is presented by experienced, active property investors, including our resident Property 101 author, Matthew Gilligan.
 Matthew at time of writing in 2020 owns over 60 properties through his personal portfolio, trading, and development joint ventures.

 Our free introductory seminar teaches you a lot about property in New Zealand, covering:

 - Property investment strategies that work in this market, like trading houses, long-term investment, and developing.
-Matthew discusses cash flow strategies, as well as capital growth, to teach his listeners how to get a blend.
+We discuss cash flow strategies, as well as capital growth, to teach listeners how to get a blend.

 - Finance strategies for new investors through to those with larger, more experienced portfolios.

 - The importance of structuring property transactions correctly (for both tax and asset protection).